mlin12321/RegionFocus_ErrorAnalysis/README.md

 ## ScreenSpot-Pro

-Please first download the data from ScreenSpot-Pro [Hugging Face](https://huggingface.co/datasets/likaixin/ScreenSpot-Pro/tree/main) and launch inference servers for different models (commands are listed below; the model names and ports have already been mapped inside the code).
-Then, run `bash run_ss_pro_xxx.sh`.
+Please first download the data from ScreenSpot-Pro [Hugging Face](https://huggingface.co/datasets/likaixin/ScreenSpot-Pro/tree/main) and put `images` and `annotations` under this directory.
+Then, launch inference servers for different models (commands are listed below; the model names and ports have already been mapped inside the code).
+Finally, run `bash run_ss_pro_xxx.sh`.

+You can turn on `--debug` inside `eval_screenspot_pro_RegionFocus.py` to save intermediate RegionFocus step images, such as adding image-as-map stars for judging, zoom-in, and projecting back to the original input.

 <details>
 <summary>Command for launching UI-TARS-72B</summary>